ivov/eslint-plugin-n8n-nodes-base/docs/rules/community-package-json-author-name-still-default.md

 # community-package-json-author-name-still-default

-The `author.name` value in the `package.json` of a community package must be different from the default value `Jan Oberhauser`.
+The `author.name` value in the `package.json` of a community package must be different from the default value ``or a user-defined default with`authorName`.

 📋 This rule is part of the `plugin:n8n-nodes-base/community` config.